Thursday, December 18, 2025

 I took petunia cuttings Oct.
 24 and Nov.
 11 and have been caring for them in the garage ever since.
 There was no indication that they were quickly dying, and some of them put out flowers.
 But they were not thriving.
 I took one more cutting Nov.
 15, this time using rooting hormone.
-Over the past month, this one seemed to surpass the others, with greener leaves and a bloom.
+Over the past month, this one surpassed the others, with greener leaves and a bloom.
 After a few weeks, roots were visible in the semi-transparent plastic cup, unlike the other cuttings.

 Today I decided to take a look at one of the original cuttings to see if it had rooted.
 No, it had not.
 There is still some green in the leaves and stem, but this cutting never sent out roots.